ChrisW-priv/PersonalVault/zettelkasten/Binomial distribution.md

 What we will do here is we will start with this setup and generalize it as much as we can.

 #### Generalize number of successes
-First observation is that probability of each [[Permutation]] of each case where we got exactly one face.
+First observation is that probability of each [Permutation](Permutation) of each case where we got exactly one face.
 In other words
 $$P(HHF) = P(HFH) = P(FHH)$$
 What we could say is that it's really number of cases times probability of one of them happening.
 $$B(k;n,p) = N_{success} \times P(success)$$
-To calculate $N$ we can use [[Newton Symbol]].
+To calculate $N$ we can use [Newton Symbol](Newton%20Symbol.md).
 We then get
 $$B(k;n,p) = {{n}\choose{k}}\times P(success)$$
 #### Generalize probability of success
 We know that for each toss we can either get what we want or not.
 For example if we want to get $FFHHH$ we calculate it